keitaroyamada/Polation-for-matlab/README.md

 pol.map_indata();%requires mapping toolbox
 ```
 3. Set calculation options
 Specify the interpolation method and its options.
+By performing the reprojection of reference points using the _reprojection()_ method, it is possible to assess the validity of the interpolation method and its parameters.
 The supported options are as follows.
 - '_method_'["interpolation"(default), "nearest"]
   Polation supports two methods.